Frequently Asked Questions

 • Seek medical attention.

-• Contact your dive accident insurance carrier or have someone contact them on your behalf.
+• Contact your dive accident insurance carrier or have someone contact them.
 Travel with that information and emergency contact information.
 Know your policy and what it provides.

 Should I bring my own dive gear or rent?